publisha/publisha.github.io/pages/iBooksAuthor.md

 IDML files can only be created from the individual InDesign files, not from the book panel.
 From within each document you will need to use the `File>Export` and choose `IDML`.

 In order for this work successfully, you really need to break the InDesign documents into their individual chapters and then export one IDML for each of those.
 The reason for this is that when you move back to iBooks Author, you are only able to insert one chapter at a time to get the correct structure.
 If you export one IDML file for the whole book (or section within the book), then it will become one chapter in IBA.
-If your workflow habits involve using the book panel and keeping chapters in individual files, then you are one step ahead of all the other eBook producers!
+If your workflow habits involve using the book panel and keeping chapters in individual files, then you are one step ahead of all the other eBook producers![^2]

 It is possible to split the InDesign document into smaller files, and there are tools to help with this.
 Badia Software (*http://exportools.badiasoftware.com*) have a program that is perfect for this, I recommend using this if your budget allows.
 Since our goal is to produce IDML files for each section (in my case a Scene of the play), Badia Export Tools will do this directly.